 Below are a few designers I like to help get you started.
-Most, if not all, of the independent pattern designers have at least one free pattern listed on their website.
+Most, if not all, of the independent, or indie, pattern designers have at least one free pdf sewing pattern listed on their website.
 Many of them require you to join their Facebook group to obtain the free pattern code that you input on their website.

 Click on the pattern designers below to check some out!

 - Rebecca Page – Clothing for everybody, lots of cute dress sewing patterns.
-They also have cute kids stuffed patterns plus bags and a few others.
+They also have cute kids stuffed animal patterns, plus bags, and crafts.
 The drafting has always been good to me.
 Rebecca Page Blog Posts HERE.

-- Patterns for Pirates – Mostly clothing for women, men, and children.
-They have quite a few freebies including the infamous pegs which are everyday leggings.
+- Patterns for Pirates – Clothing for everyone.
+They have quite a few freebies including the famous pegs which are everyday leggings.
 Lots of cute patterns and their fanbase is large.
 Click for P4P posts HERE.

-- Designer Stitch – Clothing for women.
+- Designer Stitch – Sewing patterns for women.
 Very experienced designer who also owns a sewing school.
 Great drafting.
 Click HERE for my Designer Stitch blog posts.